caseyscarborough/omdbapi/README.md

 If there is only a single search result, the title will be returned as a Hash with the full information, instead of the Array of shortened search results.

-This method will return a Hash of the title's properties, exactly as the title method.
+This method will return a Hash of the title's properties, exactly the same as the `title` method.

 ## Running the Tests